I recently made the trip to NYC for a friend’s wedding, and I decided to make a trip out of it.

-We got to Mu Ramen ~10 minutes before it opened for evening service, and there was already 5 groups waiting there.
-Thankfully, our ace in the hole was a friend waiting at the very front of the line!
+I got to Mu Ramen ~10 minutes before it opened for evening service, and there was already 5 groups waiting there.
+Thankfully, my ace in the hole was a friend waiting at the very front of the line!

 Delicious food aside, they had a very communal (read: one big table in the middle of the restaurant) style of service.
 I wasn’t a huge fan of having to seat near so many people, but the bowls of ramen made it all worthwhile.

 Jam packed full of noodles, meat, and eggs.
 The broth was average, and the meat slightly overcooked, but a solid bowl of ramen.

 Not really spicy, not really garlic-flavoured, but like the Deluxe, it’s also a solid bowl of ramen.

 Hide-Chan was my last stop in the tour, on my very last day in NYC, so I wished it was a little better than what I got.
 The ramen is good there, but nothing really special.